dmitrychebayewski/hexagonal-library/README.md

 # hexagonal-library
-Java Spring Boot Application To Demonstrate  Ports And Adapters Architecture
+Java Spring Boot Application To Demonstrate The POwer Of Ports And Adapters Architecture